Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Additional Experiment Details

 \item \textbf{DiffusionDB Processing}: Given the high noise level in DiffusionDB annotations, we utilize an MLLM to preprocess the text prompts within the dataset.
 Specifically, we extract the style descriptions from each prompt and merge those with similar style specifications.
 Subsequently, we subsample from these processed style prompts to ensure quality and diversity. \end{enumerate}

-For both datasets, style reference images are generated using StableDiffusion~\cite{rombach2022high}, with all reference images standardized to a resolution of 512$\times$512 pixels.
+For both the WikiArt and DiffusionDB prompts, style reference images are generated using StableDiffusion-v2~\cite{rombach2022high}, with all images standardized to a resolution of 512$\times$512 pixels.
 Similar to content annotations, we employ MLLMs to annotate the attributes of style prompts.

+At least two human annotators manually validate all annotations to ensure quality.
 The actual number of sampled content and style images is summarized in Table~\ref{tab:combined_sources}.
-We plan to open-source MM-StyleBench to facilitate reproducibility and support future research endeavors.
+We will open-source FineArtBench to facilitate reproducibility and support future research endeavors.